-The study was conducted after taking necessary permissions from the following authorities: Superintendent of Police, West Godavari District, Andhra Pradesh, and the Institutional Ethics Committee of Alluri Sita Ramaraju Academy of Medical Sciences, Eluru.
-The study did not involve any invasive procedures.
-Participant were not forced to take part in the study against their wish.
-The individual data obtained was kept confidential.
-The names of the participants were not used for identification during data entry, and instead an ID was assigned to each participant.
+- The study was conducted after taking necessary permissions from the following authorities: - 1.
+Superintendent of Police, West Godavari District, Andhra Pradesh. - 2.
+The Institutional Ethics Committee of Alluri Sita Ramaraju Academy of Medical Sciences, Eluru

+- This study did not involve any invasive procedures. - No participant was forced to take part in the study against his/her wish. - The individual data obtained was kept confidential. - The names of the participants were not used for identification during data entry.
+A study ID was assigned to each participant and the same was used thereafter.